janm31415/vectorforth/README.md

 `my`    ( -- my )  Put the mouse y-coordinate on the stack.

-`mz`    ( -- mz )  Is negative mx when a mouse button is pressed, otherwise positive mx
+`mz`    ( -- mz )  Is negative mx when a mouse button is pressed, otherwise positive mx.

-`mw`    ( -- mw )  Is negative my when a mouse button is pressed, otherwise positive my
+`mw`    ( -- mw )  Is negative my when a mouse button is pressed, otherwise positive my.